Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Some students do consider multiple loans for higher expenses.
 Our blog on education loans from two banks explores whether it's practical in India.

-For students in India, the same applies.
-A 1%-2.5% origination fee plus GST on a ₹10 lakh loan can result in a shortfall of ₹20,000-₹25,000, which may impact tuition, living expenses, or visa proof of funds.
+For Indian education loans specifically, a 1%–2.5% processing fee plus GST on a ₹10 lakh loan can result in a shortfall of ₹20,000–₹25,000 (as of 2025-26; subject to change), which may impact tuition, living expenses, or visa proof-of-funds requirements.

 What Do We Infer?

-• Origination fees directly reduce usable funds.
+• Processing fees directly reduce usable funds.

 • The real measure is APR, not just the interest rate.